azuredevcollege/trainingdays/day6/challenges/challenge3.md

 / #
 ```

-We're connected to the web container.
-Let's try to ping the database container by its name.
+We're connected to "web" container.
+Let's try to ping "database" container by its name.

 Type:
 ```shell